 Monkey Puzzle Tree Care

 Choose a spot well away from sidewalks and driveways, as this tree's surface roots have the potential for heaving paved surfaces.
 The planting hole should be twice as wide as the tree's nursery container, with soil that is well loosened.
 Plant it at the same depth as it was growing in the container.
-It is always good to have a helping hand to make sure your tree is completely straight as you fill the soil back into the hole.
-Then, place two to three inches of mulch around your tree without it touching the trunk.
+It is always good to have a helping hand to ensure your tree is completely straight as you fill the soil back into the hole.
+Then, place 2 to 3 inches of mulch around your tree without touching the trunk.
 You may want to stake your tree to ensure strong winds do not displace it.

-After you plant your Monkey Puzzle tree soak the tree thoroughly and water it weekly with long soaks that drench the entire root system.
+After planting, soak the tree thoroughly and water it weekly during the first year with long soaks that drench the entire root system.
 Less frequent deep watering is better than more often shallow watering.
 Once the tree is established, it usually survives nicely on ambient rainfall.

 Monkey puzzle trees want full sun but will tolerate partial shade, especially in hotter regions.
-They do not tolerate shady areas.
-If growing in a container, make sure the window gets plenty of direct light.
+They do not tolerate deep shade.
+If growing indoors in a container, place the plant near a window that gets plenty of direct light.

-One real positive about growing the Monkey Puzzle tree is that it will tolerate a wide range of soils providing they are deep and the drainage is good.
-In a container, adding some perlite to the potting mix may aid the drainage.
+One real positive about growing the monkey puzzle tree is that it will tolerate a wide range of soils providing they are deep, and the drainage is good.
+Adding some perlite to the potting mix in a container may aid drainage.

-If the tree has established itself and you have watered it well for the first year or two as instructed above, then watering your Monkey Puzzle is low maintenance.
-The tree prefers medium moist soil and that can usually be maintained by the precipitation that occurs naturally.
+If the tree has established itself and you have watered it well for the first year or two, as instructed above, watering your monkey puzzle is low maintenance.
+The tree prefers medium moist soil, and that can usually be maintained by the precipitation that occurs naturally.
 If a dry spell does occur, water as needed.
 For a plant in a container besides keeping the soil moist, a regular misting will be needed.

 Temperature and Humidity